 4. Implement Selective Path and Tag-Based Revalidation

-Using path and tag-based revalidation ensures you're only making uncached API calls when absolutely necessary; Set up webhooks and API routes so, when you make changes to your Sanity data, your frontend app knows that, upon next load, it needs to skip its cache and fetch the freshest Sanity data.
+Using path and tag-based revalidation ensures you're only making uncached API calls when necessary; Set up webhooks and API routes so that when you make changes to your Sanity data, your frontend app knows that, upon next load, it needs to skip its cache and fetch the freshest Sanity data.

-In the first few weeks using Sanity CMS, be sure to monitor your API usage, which can be done by visiting the "Usage" tab of your project.
-Tracking these metrics from day one will help you identify and address inefficient patterns before they severely impact your costs.
+In the first few weeks of using Sanity CMS, be sure to monitor your API usage by visiting the "Usage" tab of your project.
+Tracking these metrics from the outset will help you identify and address inefficient patterns before they significantly impact your costs.